2022–23 Calcutta Women's Football League: Summary

 The 2022–23 Kanyashree Cup final was held at the Kishore Bharati Krirangan on 28 January 2023 between Sreebhumi and East Bengal.
-East Bengal reached their fourth final, having won the tournament once previously back in 2001, and been runners-up twice in 2002 and 2020.
+East Bengal reached their fourth final, having won the tournament once previously back in 2001, and been runner-up twice in 2002 and 2020.
 They had defeated Mohammedan Sporting 3–0 in the semi-final.
-Whereas, Sreebhumi reached their second final, being runners-up in 2019.
+Whereas, Sreebhumi reached their second final, being runner-up in 2019.
 They had defeated W.B.
 Police Club 1–0 in the semi-final.
 The match kicked off with East Bengal leading the proceedings from the beginning and dominating possession but could not break the deadlock.
 The solitary goal game in the eighty-eighth minute of the match when a long throw-in from Anita Oraon was partially cleared which fell onto the feet of Kabita Saren, who put in a cross and was met by Sulanjana Raul with a header that found the back of the net at the far post.
 East Bengal managed to hold onto the lead for the remainder of the game and was crowned as the 2022–23 Kanyashree Cup winners, lifting their second title after 2001.